Esports World Convention

-The Electronic Sports World Convention (ESWC) (formerly known as Electronic Sports World Cup) is an international professional gaming championship.
-Every year, winners of national qualifier events around the world earn the right to represent their country in the ESWC Finals.
-The event has been praised for its organisation and ability to put on a good show for spectators.
+The eSports World Convention (ESWC) (formerly known as Electronic Sports World Cup until early 2016) was an international professional gaming championship.
+Every year, winners of national qualifier events around the world earned the right to represent their country in the ESWC Finals.

-The ESWC was originally created by a French company, Ligarena, that had previously hosted smaller Local Area Network (LAN) events in France under the name of LAN Arena.
+The ESWC was originally created by a French company, Ligarena, that had previously hosted smaller local area network (LAN) events in France under the name of LAN Arena.
 In 2003, Ligarena decided to do something on a larger scale and the ESWC was born.
 In 2005, Ligarena became Games-Services.

 In 2009, ESWC was bought by another French company, Games-Solution, which became the owner of the brand.

 In 2012, Oxent, an agency specialising in electronic sports, acquired the ESWC.

 The grand finals and masters of ESWC have had a total prize purse of €1,721,000 between 2003 and 2010.

+In October 2023, the ESWC brand was acquired by the Esports World Cup Foundation.